- What's New

 May I have visitors?

 Of course.
 After being in residence two weeks, family and friends may visit and stay with you in your accommodation (if you are in a single room) or camp.
-All guests must register at the Reception desk and pay $35 per person, per night.
+All guests must register at Guest Services and pay $35 per person, per night.
 This price includes meals and use of the facilities.
 It does not include the price of classes, adventures, or bodywork.
 Each guest may stay a maximum of seven nights.
-Your guests are alowed to stay longer, and can pay the origional guest rates.
+Your guests are alowed to stay longer, and can pay the original guest rates.

 How is the food?